 Instead of having two options of sending WP parameters (for LC or for L0 and L1) based on the value of ref_pic_list_combination_flag, it is proposed here to always signal WP parameters for L0 and L1.
 For blocks that are single-list predicted using refIdxLC in the combined list LC, the WP parameters are obtained by inheriting from those of the corresponding entry in L0 or L1, depending on the values of PredLCToPredLx[ refIdxLC ] and RefIdxLCToRefIdxLx[ refIdxLC ].
 The rest of the inter prediction process already uses these two arrays to identify reference pictures used for PU prediction, which makes the WP decoding process more coherent with the rest of the specification.

 Directly signaling WP parameters for L0 or L1 can introduce additional signaling overhead when some reference pictures in L0 and L1 are the same.
-An example is given in Figure 2, where the L0, L1 and LC entries for POC=12 in random access setting in [2] are shown.
+An example is given in Figure 2, where the L0, L1 and LC entries for POC=12 in random access setting in common testing conditions [2] are shown.
 Since ref POC = 8 appears on both L0 and L1, signaling the WP parameters twice incurs additional bit overhead.
 This problem is even bigger for the low delay settings in [2], as L0 and L1 are completely identical in LD case.
 To reduce signaling overhead, when L0 and L1 are identical (ref_pic_list_combination_flag = 0), an additional flag, weights_l1_present_flag is sent to indicate if any WP parameters for L1 entries are signaled separately.
 Additionally, if WP parameters for a given reference picture has been sent previously, the WP parameters for the same reference picture are predicted from those already sent.
 In the example of Figure 2, the WP parameters of refIdxL1 = 1 (ref pic POC=8) of L1 are predicted from the WP parameters of refIdx0 = 0 of L0 (also ref pic POC = 8) previously sent to reduce signaling overhead.

 Figure 2.
 Redundant signaling of WP parameters when L0 and L1 have overlapping entries